 Disposal of dredged material: Due to high sedimentation on adjacent seabed and high turbidity of the water column, impacts on benthic fauna, vegetation and fish spawning are high.
-As the barges empty the load from the surface, the spread of the matter can be wide (depending on grain size) and the effect dilutes away from the site.
+As the barges empty the load from the surface, the spread of the matter can be wide (depending on grain size).
 The disposal sites are often fixed and the activity is repeated over years and therefore resuspension of the disposed matter is continuous.
 Recovery from the disturbance takes place within 4-10 years (see Table 4).

-Extraction of sand and gravel: While the activity causes severe loss of seabed, if no environmentally friendly techniques are applied in order to decrease and minimize the negative effects, the physical disturbance over adjacent areas is not as high as in the two previous activities.
+Extraction of sand and gravel: While the activity causes severe loss of seabed, the physical disturbance over adjacent areas is not as high as in the two previous activities.
 The main difference is in the bigger grain size, which settles quickly to the sea floor.
 In new deposits, the initial siltation effects are high when the finer surface matter is disturbed.
 Another source of siltation is the sieving process, when the wanted grain size is sieved from the rest of the matter, which is then discharged to the surface water.
 The overall impact is considered moderate to high.
-Recovery from the disturbance at the adjacent sedimentation areas takes place within 4->5 years (see Table 4).
+Recovery from the disturbance takes place within 4- >5 years (see Table 4).